-Information for Summer Research 2015
+Undergraduate Summer Research

-The general theme of the research in the Van Hecke lab is the study of liquids, the physical chemistry of liquids, particularly liquid crystals and binary mixtures of alcohols and hydrocarbons.
-(Abstract)
+The general theme of the research in the Van Hecke lab is the study of the physical properties of low molar mass liquids, particularly liquid crystals and binary mixtures of alcohols and hydrocarbons.

 Liquid crystal projects